 The critical and unique contribution from humans was argued to be creativity, which machines cannot recreate.
 It is a fascinating area of contention as to whether that will always be the case.
 To some extent at least it depends on what you define as creative.
 It is something I have been thinking and writing about since the nineties.
 I noted back then as a challenge in considering creativity that a lot of traditionally artistic activity isn’t necessarily all that ‘creative’, in the sense of producing something novel or unexpected.
 How come?
 Because much painting, drawing, poetry making and creative writing are functioning at a technical level, where skill is important: blissful flow states are achievable; beautiful works can be created.
 And indeed these ‘merely technical skills’ are what AI is being aimed at, with increasing success.
 But this is often not technical skill, as such, that marks out ‘more’ creative artists at work.

 The suggestion here would be that it is that these people are pushing the ‘grammar’ or patterns of their field, inventing whole new worlds or universes of discovery and discourse.
 That is why Picasso is a genius, if not a prodigy working exceptionally high in the stack, where he opened and explored entire new universes of artistic expression.
 The question is not usually his technical skill although his draughtsmanship and painterliness cannot seriously be questioned.
-His gift was that he introduced into modern art (among others) the art of Africa, Surrealism and the unconscious, Cubism.
+His gift was that he introduced modern art (among others) the art of Africa, Surrealism and the unconscious, Cubism.
 He was always changing and exploring further.
 David Bowie is perhaps another more contemporary example of artistic invention and reinvention.

 A contrast can perhaps be made with Salvador Dali, who, while consummately competent at his Surrealist paintings, stuck with these until they were a genre, and he its epitome.
-Once he was established in that grammar he stayed in it, creating in established patterns rather than making new grammars.
+Once he was established in that grammar he stayed in it, working in established patterns rather than making new grammars.
 Jackson Pollock also produced singular work but in one frame after which he tragically and sadly flamed out.

 I recently read a similar observation in a review of the Hyper Real exhibition at the National Gallery of Australia (thanks for sharing Loes), which noted that “manual dexterity, so valued only a generation ago, is growing increasingly redundant.
 As in most good art, it is the conceptual framework that is of higher value than the virtuosity of the execution and, as a matter of fact, many of the hyperreal artists leave the manufacture of their work to technicians.”